vpasquier/v-slack-location/README.md

 [![Join the chat at https://gitter.im/v-ges/Lobby](https://badges.gitter.im/v-slack-location/Lobby.svg)](https://gitter.im/v-slack-location/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-`Slack Location` is a tool to quickly view Slack team members sorted by location (depending on their status icon, text or timezone).
+`Slack Location` is a tool to quickly view Slack team members sorted by location (depending on their status icon or text).
+Looking for the timezone is not implemented because you need for each user to call [this](https://api.slack.com/methods/users.info) and this tool has no tracking purpose :)

-It is an example of a Serverless Slack Command Integration using AWS Lambda and AWS API Gateway.
+It is just an example of a Serverless Slack Command Integration using AWS Lambda and AWS API Gateway.

 ## The example flow